Understanding peacefulness through the world news: Results

 \subsubsection{\textbf{United Kingdom}}

-Similar to the United States and Saudi Arabia, based on the World Population Review \cite{power_countries}, the United Kingdom is considered one of the most powerful countries in the world.
-In addition, the United Kingdom is located in Europe, and it would be interesting for the European social policy-making to anticipate the level of peacefulness after the last ground-truth data, i.e., after March 2020.
+Similar to the United States and Saudi Arabia, based on the list of G20 \cite{cooper2013group}, the United Kingdom is considered one of the most powerful countries in the world.
+It is hence interesting for the European social policymaking to anticipate the level of peacefulness after the last ground-truth data, i.e., after March 2020.

-In this case study, our objective is to predict the United Kingdom GPI value of July 2020.
-This month various restrictions related to Covid-19 and the civilians' protection were announced.
-Fig. \ref{fig:barplot_UK} presents the Global variable importance plot that orders the variables based on their importance in the estimation of the GPI score, as estimated through the SHAP methodology with a training period from April 2014 to March 2020.
-Considering that each importance is calculated by combining many local explanations, the plot can provide us with some general insights on the situation of the United Kingdom in the previous six years and contribute to a better understanding of the model's behavior.
-Overall, we notice that the variables mostly demonstrate a country where various socio-political events occur.
-This is evident since the variables are mostly related to strikes or boycotts, appeals, negotiations, yields, relationships, and sanctions.
+Here we focus on the GPI prediction for July 2020, where various restrictions related to Covid-19 and the civilians' protection were announced.
+Figure \ref{fig:barplot_UK} presents the global variable importance plot for a training period from April 2014 to March 2020.
+The figure highlights a country where various socio-political events occur since the important variables are mostly related to strikes or boycotts, appeals, negotiations, yields, relationships, and sanctions. ``Engage in political dissent'' is among the most important variables for the United Kingdom (Figure \ref{fig:barplot_UK}).
+As discussed in Section \ref{section:matching} this variable could correspond to the GPI indicator ``Likelihood of violent demonstrations''.

-To study the United Kingdom peacefulness in July 2020, we need to deep into the analysis at a local level.
-The analysis of the variables importance through the SHAP methodology can provide us with an estimation of the GPI value.
-Additionally, it can offer us deeper insights for understanding which are the variables that drive the prediction for this specific month.
-For example, Fig. \ref{fig:individual_plot_UK} presents the Individual SHAP Value plot for the United Kingdom XGBoost model.
-The GPI value is 1.8, and it is the model output value for the 4-months-ahead prediction.
-As explained before, the base value is the value that would be predicted if the variables for the current output were unavailable.
+To study peacefulness in July 2020, we need to deep into the analysis at a local level.
+Figure \ref{fig:individual_plot_UK} presents the individual SHAP value plot for the United Kingdom: the GPI value is 1.8, and it is the model output value for the 4-months-ahead prediction.
 The GPI value in July 2020 is slightly higher than the last ground-truth value (1.77), and it is stable compared to the median GPI value of the previous three years (1.8).